cabo/kramdown-rfc/README.md

 For historical interest
 `stupid.mkd` was an early markdown version of an actual Internet-Draft (for a protocol called [STuPiD][] \[sic!]).
-This demonstrated some, but not all features of kramdown-rfc2629.
-Since markdown/kramdown does not cater for all the structure of an RFC 7749 style document, some of the markup is in XML, and the example switches between XML and markdown using kramdown's `{::nomarkdown}` and `{:/nomarkdown}` (this is ugly, but works well enough).  `stupid.xml` and `stupid.txt` show what kramdown-rfc2629 and xml2rfc make out of this.
+This demonstrated some, but not all features of kramdown-rfc.
+Since markdown/kramdown does not cater for all the structure of an RFC 7991 style document, some of the markup is in XML, and the example switches between XML and markdown using kramdown's `{::nomarkdown}` and `{:/nomarkdown}` (this is ugly, but works well enough).  `stupid.xml` and `stupid.txt` show what kramdown-rfc and xml2rfc make out of this.

-`stupid-s.mkd` is the same document in the new sectionized format supported by kramdown-rfc2629.
+`stupid-s.mkd` is the same document in the new sectionized format supported by kramdown-rfc.
 The document metadata are in a short piece of YAML at the start, and from there, `abstract`, `middle`, references (`normative` and `informative`) and `back` are sections delimited in the markdown file.
 See the example for how this works.